webhintio/hint/packages/hint-http-compression/README.md

-  This needs to be done to avoid problems such as an intermediate proxy caching the compressed version of the resource and then sending it to all user agents, whether they support that particular encoding or even requested the compressed version.
+  This needs to be done to avoid problems such as an intermediate proxy caching the compressed version of the resource and then sending it to all user agents, whether they support that encoding or even requested the compressed version.

 * Resources should be served compressed only when requested as such,